 Once every second calendar year, you can get a payment towards one pair of:

 Basic frames are free.
 If you choose more expensive frames, the department will pay €42 towards the overall cost and you pay the balance.
-Only opticians, optometrists or ophthalmologists who have a contract with the department can provide the treatment.
-Please check with your treatment provider.

-If you need contact lenses for medical reasons, the department will pay a maximum of €500 towards the cost of each medical lens , provided you have a doctor’s recommendation.
-Under the Treatment Benefit Scheme, you can’t get contact lenses for purely cosmetic reasons.
-You can get contact lenses for optical (seeing) purposes through the Optical Benefit scheme.
+If you need contact lenses for medical reasons, the department will pay a maximum of €500 towards the cost of each medical lens once every second calendar year, provided you have a ophthalmologist’s recommendation.

 You may get tax relief on certain non-routine dental treatments like crowns or tip replacing.

-You can make a claim through your treatment provider (dentist, dispensing optician, optometrist, ophthalmologist or audiologist).
 They will check if you qualify before you get a treatment and they can claim payment afterwards.

-If you are claiming as a dependant under the social insurance (PRSI) record of your spouse, civil partner or cohabitant, both you and your spouse or partner will need to complete a dependant spouse application form and send to Treatment Benefits section for approval.
+If you are claiming as a dependant under the social insurance (PRSI) record of your spouse, civil partner or cohabitant, both you and your spouse or partner will need to complete a dependant spouse application form and send it to the Treatment Benefits section for approval.

 Operational guidelines describe the processes and procedures that staff in the department follow when carrying out their work.